nicoabarca/mddrt/README.md

     visualize_flexibility=True,
-    node_measures=["total"], # accepts also "consumed" and "remaining" arc_measures=[], # accepts "avg", "min" and "max", or you can keep this argument empty format="jpg" # Format value should be a valid image extension like 'jpg', 'png', 'jpeq' or 'webp )
+    node_measures=["total"], # accepts also "consumed" and "remaining" arc_measures=[], # accepts "avg", "min" and "max", or you can keep this argument empty format="svg" # Format value should be a valid image extension like 'jpg', 'png', 'jpeq' or 'webp )
 ```
 > **WARNING**